Early Life

-John A. Pritzker was born in 1953 in Chicago, Illinois.
-He is the son of Jay Pritzker, who founded the Hyatt Hotel chain.
+John A. Pritzker was born in Chicago, Illinois, in 1953.
+He is the son of Jay Pritzker and Marian "Cindy" Friend.
+He is a member of the wealthy Pritzker family, known for their various business ventures and philanthropic efforts.
 Pritzker graduated from Menlo College with a B.A. and attended the University of Denver.

 Rise to Success